 The unit of currency is the Lempira (HNL).
-Apart from one the Bay Islands, US dollars are not generally accepted, so you will need a supply of lempiras, although informal money changers operate in the main tourist destinations, scams are not unknown and so you are advised to use banks or ATMs.
+Apart from on the Bay Islands, US dollars are not generally accepted, so you will need a supply of lempiras, although informal money changers operate in the main tourist destinations. scams are not unknown and so you are advised to use banks or ATMs.
 ATMs are plentiful in the larger cities as well as in the main tourist areas.

-Medical: 195 > Police: 199
+Country code: + 504 > Medical: 195 > Police: 199